| Sources: GoDucks.com, 247Sports (2025-2026)

 Finney, Na'eem Offord (6-1, 195), and Dorian Brew (6-0, 200) are all former five-stars from the 2025 class.
 All three have the talent to start at most programs.
 Only one or two can start at Oregon.
 Finney's advantage is his size and his Orange Bowl tape.
 Offord's advantage is his length and his Ohio State flip narrative.
 Brew's advantage is his ball skills.
 Hampton gets to choose the best two.
 This is what three straight top-five recruiting classes buys you: a position battle where the "loser" would start at 90% of other schools.

-What to Watch at the Spring Game
+What the Spring Game Showed

 1